 Another good camping spot just east of Golden Ears Park is Rolley Lake in Mission.
 It’s a family-friendly place to visit in the summer.
 The water there is shallow which makes it nice to splash around in.
 There’s also an easy walking path that loops around the lake.

 The lake is open to non-motorized boats like canoes and kayaks, but there are no rentals available.
 Consequently, make sure to bring your own boat if that’s something you’re interested in!
-Like with Alouette Lake, it’s best to reserve a spot at Rolley Lake well in advance if you want to camp there.
+As with Alouette Lake, it’s best to reserve a spot at Rolley Lake well in advance if you want to camp there.

 The beach at Rolley Lake is very nice.
 It’s not huge, but it’s big enough.
 The beach is sandy and there is a large grassy area which is nice for picnics.